 It was the first underground railway passage in the United Kingdom, stretching for an estimated nine miles.
-The railway was popular with the locals, and became more popular as a passenger line than as coal transport.
-In 1845 the railway switched to steam-operated trains.
+The railway was popular with the locals and became more popular as a passenger line than as coal transport.
+As many as 14,000 passenger trips were taken in its first month of operation, with an estimated million journeys taken between 1824-1844.
+In 1845, the railway switched to steam-operated trains.

 After the coal depot at St. Leonard’s shut down, the railway ceased operation in 1963.
 In 1981 it was reopened for use as a pedestrian and cycle path, one of many in Edinburgh.
 It’s also part of the U.K. National Cycle Network’s Route 1.

 The entrance can be tricky to locate, unless you know what you are looking for.
 Once you locate the entrance, the tree-lined trail can take you from the south side of the city, around the bird sanctuary of Duddinston Loch near Duddingston Village before continuing on southward.